LucasJMO/E6Plus/classes/Psionic/Psion.md

 These bonus feats are in addition to the feats that a character of any class gains every three levels.
 A psion is not limited to psionic feats, metapsionic feats, and psionic item creation feats when choosing these other feats.

-**Discipline**: Every psion must decide at 1st level which psionic discipline he will specialize in.
+**Discipline**: Every psion must decide at 1st level which two psionic disciplines he will specialize in.
 Choosing a discipline provides a psion with access to the class skills associated with that discipline (see above), as well as the powers restricted to that discipline.
 However, choosing a discipline also means that the psion cannot learn powers that are restricted to other disciplines.
 He can’t even use such powers by employing psionic items.

 **Psicrystal Affinity**: A 1st level psion gains the feat Psicrystal Affinity.
 Allowing them to gain a psicrystal.